easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

-**Here are collected my infographics on COVID-19 in English.
-When not done by me, you can find the credits below the illustration :)**

-Check out this page also other languages:
+**Check out this page also other languages:**

 🇮🇹  [italian](../it/)

+Here are collected my infographics on COVID-19 in English.
+When not done by me, you can find the author(s) credits below the illustration :)
+These illustrations aim at answering in a clear and simplified way specific questions that were asked to me, by friends and family.

 # Why are vaccines useful?